Saturday, 15 July 2017 to Monday, 17 July 2017

 Here we had a delightful meal – large salads as a starter, and then an entrecôte for me and boeuf bourguignon for Keith, which he said was excellent, although it looked rather soupy.

 We only had to walk a few steps to reach our tent.
-Before retiring we had a chat with an old fellow in a big tent near us, and he declared that there was no camping ground at Chazemais, but we knew better, because we had seen the website for it.
+Before retiring we had a chat with an old fellow in a big tent near us, and he declared that there was no camping ground at Chazemais, but we knew better (we thought), because we had seen the website for it.